Gold Medal of Military Valor: Locations

 A full list of regions, provinces and cities, which were awarded for their bravery can be found at :it:Città decorate al valor militare per la guerra di liberazione.

 University of Padua

-The University of Padua is the only educational institution which was awarded a Gold Medal of Military Valour.
+The University of Padua is the only educational institution which was awarded a Gold Medal of Military Valor.
 The university received it on 2 November 1945 for its furious resistance to German occupation in 1943–1945.